jaysoo/jaysoo.ca/_posts/2016-02-28-organizing-redux-application.markdown

-The implication here is that we **cannot both have `projects` depend on action types within `todos` *and* `todos` depend on action types within `projects.`** You can get around restriction in clever ways, but if you go down this road I can guarantee you that it will come to bite you later on!
+The implication here is that we **cannot both have `projects` depend on action types within `todos` *and* `todos` depend on action types within `projects.`** You can get around this restriction in clever ways, but if you go down this road I can guarantee you that it will come to bite you later on!

 #### Don't make hairballs!